25+ Best Ontario Road Trips: Where to Hit the Road & When

 Waterloo Region

-I can’t forget to include my adopted home here in Waterloo Region!
+I can’t forget to include my old stomping grounds in Waterloo Region!
 Kitchener, Waterloo and Cambridge have so much to do in each of them that you could easily spend a day in every city.
 They all have an amazing number of outdoor spaces, incredible eats and amazing craft breweries.

-Kitchener is my favourite of the three, though I might be a little biased since that’s where I live.
+Kitchener is my favourite of the three, though I might be a little biased since that’s where I used to live.
 Previously known as Berlin, Kitchener has seen a huge transformation over the past decade.
-I remember when I first moved to Waterloo for school that you never step foot in the city unless it was to go to the bus terminal or for a show at Elements.
+I remember when I first moved to the areafor school that you never step foot in the city unless it was to go to the bus terminal or for a show at Elements.
 Now you’ll find a number of incredible restaurants in downtown Kitchener, an old school arcade bar, plenty of patios and even a speakeasy!
 The warmer weather also brings out Waterloo Region’s top-notch food truck scene which I highly recommend you indulge in whenever you’re in town.

 Downtown Kitchener has become a truly experimental space where entrepreneurs of all kinds take an idea and run with it which has created a creative community of unique businesses that make Kitchener stand out from other cities in Waterloo Region.
 There’s even a beautiful park just minutes from the downtown core.
 Kitchener has a number of great trails for those looking for a breath of fresh air in the city!